 Accessing the Cash Value

-If a life insurance policy accrues cash value, it’s called cash value life insurance.
+If a life insurance policy has a savings account that earns interest, it’s called cash value life insurance.
 When you pay the policy’s premiums, some money goes to cover the cost of protection, and some money is funneled into the cash value account.

 Policies that build cash value include: